dirkwhoffmann/vAmiga/Documentation/References/Configuration/Audio.md

 ## Audio In

 This section controls the volumes of the four Amiga audio channels.
 To mute an audio channel, simply lower the volume to zero.
 The pan controls can be used to freely distribute each channel to the left and right speakers.
-By default, channels 1 and 2 are routed to the left speaker and channels 0 and 4 to the right speaker, just like the real Amiga does.
+By default, channels 1 and 2 are routed to the left speaker and channels 0 and 4 to the right speaker, just like a real Amiga does.

 ## Audio Out